SmartLever/SmartBots/README.md

       All will be done on the container and configurations and modifications can be done with JupyterLab.

       Docker installation instructions, please refer to the [Docker-Compose](https://docs.docker.com/compose/install/) documentation.
-      Once you have Docker-Compose installed, run the following command:
+      Once you have Docker-Compose installed, run the following command for lauching the basics service infrastructure:

       ```bash
       cd docker/
-      docker compose --env-file ./compose.env up -d
+      docker compose -f docker-compose_basic.yml --env-file ./compose.env up -d
       ```
-      Once all the containers are up and running.
+      Once running, you will have:
+      - portainer: Service for managing dockers.
 Go to your_server_ip:9000 and enter in Docker Portainer, setup the password and you will enter in a Dashboard where you can manage all the dockers.
-      Once inside, locate JupyterLab docker and click on logs tab, copy the token that you will find on the console.
+      - mongodb: Mongo database.
+      - rabbitmq: service for MQ messages.
+      - event_keeper: Service for keeping the events in the database.
+      - jupyterlab: service for management the code.
+Get the Token going  to DashBoard in portainer,
+      - localize the jupyterlab container and enter in logs console to copy the token.
-      Go to your_server_ip:8888 and paste the token on the password field.
+        Navigate to your_server_ip:4444 and paste the token.
+That's all.

       Wellcome to SmartBots, you can now start coding and testing your strategies and run it in real time.

-      Example for running a strategy with Kucoin go here: ....

-   6. you can access the JupyterLab on your browser at `http://localhost:8888`.
+      Backtesting an Strategy Example.

-   7. Activate the virtual environment
+   5. Activate the virtual environment

       ```bash
       conda activate ebots
       ```

-   8. Install dependencies with poetry
+   6. Install dependencies with poetry

       Install the main dependencies with